Ship refuses to leave Italy port until all migrants are off

 But its captain refused to comply “until all survivors rescued from distress at sea have been disembarked," said SOS Humanity, the German charity that operates the ship.
 The vessel remained moored at the port.

-Later Sunday, a second charity ship arrived in Catania, and the vetting process was being repeated with the 572 migrants aboard the Geo Barents ship, operated by Doctors Without Borders.
+Later Sunday, a second charity ship arrived in Catania, and the vetting process was being repeated with the 572 migrants aboard the Geo Barents ship operated by Doctors Without Borders.
+By late evening, 240 people had disembarked, with screenings expected to continue through the night.

-Families were the first to disembark.
-One man cradling a baby expressed his gratitude, saying “Thank you, Geo Barents, thank you,” as he left the ship.
+Families were the first to leave the ship.
+One man cradling a baby expressed his gratitude, saying “Thank you, Geo Barents, thank you,” as he left.
 Another man in a wheelchair was carried down by Red Cross workers.

 Two other boats run by non-governmental organizations remained stuck at sea with port to sent the people they rescued to

-Humanitarian groups and two Italian lawmakers who traveled to Sicily protested the selection process as illegal and inhumane.
+Humanitarian groups, human rights activists and two Italian lawmakers who traveled to Sicily protested the selection process as illegal and inhumane.
 Italy's new Interior Minister Matteo Piantedosi is targeting non-governmental organizations, which Italy has long accused of encouraging people trafficking in the central Mediterranean Sea.
 The groups deny the claim.

 “Free all the people, free them,'' Italian lawmaker Aboubakar Soumahoro said in an emotional appeal directed at Meloni from the Humanity 1 rescue ship, calling her government's new policy “inhuman.”